 This post is brought to you by the letter: ![]()

-The twenty-fifth symbol of the Amharic alphabet is called Ğ and it sounds similar to a letter J. Some people will write it as
+The twenty-fifth symbol of the Amharic alphabet is called Ğ and it sounds similar to a letter J. Some people will write it as and others like

 .